I often encounter atheists who claim that there is no evidence for God.

 A: The most obvious answer is a quite resounding no.

 Proof?
 Ask them to prove there is no evidence for God.
-Gee – End of discussion right there – if they were honest, but they are not.
+End of discussion right there – if they were honest, but too many of them are not.

 What has been said of lawyers easily applies to atheists – its only 99% of atheists that give a bad reputation to the rest.

-The atheist positing such thus puts himself in the exact same position that he claims theists are in!
+The atheist positing such bunk thus puts himself in the exact same position that he insists theists are in.
 Claiming that which cannot be proved.
-This is hardly surprising since atheists also vehemently and religiously claim there is no God all while admitting they can’t prove a negative.
+This is hardly surprising since atheists religiously claim there is no God all while claiming they can’t prove a negative.
 Perhaps this is because the atheist can’t do it.
 Yet people can and do prove negatives all the time.

-His position implies that he has indeed searched out and deeply examined all proposed evidences of God and found them all lacking.
-Of course there are no atheists who can even be aware of all the evidences that may exist for God, nor even of all proposed evidences since this would require a knowledge of every argument for God that has ever existed as well as all possible other evidences.
-Yet another knowledge claim that atheists cannot uphold.
+His claim implies that he has searched out and examined all proposed evidences of God and found them all lacking.
+Of course there are no atheists who can even be aware of all the evidence that may exist for God, nor even of all existing proposed evidence since this would require a knowledge of every argument for God that has ever existed as well as all possible other evidences.
+Yet another knowledge claim that such ill-reasoning atheists cannot uphold.

-To truly know there is zero evidence for God’s existence implies that the atheist claiming this knows all possible evidences for God’s existence, that he understands it and has adequately refuted all.
-No single human being ever has, nor ever will, be able to do this, thus all such flippant dismissals of all evidence for God are mere arrogant pretensions to unavailable knowledge.
+To truly know there is no evidence for God’s existence implies that the atheist claiming this knows all possible evidences for God’s existence, that he understands it and has adequately refuted all.
+No single human being ever has, nor ever will, be able to do this.
+Thus, all such flippant dismissals of all evidence for God are mere arrogant pretensions to unavailable knowledge.

 That in itself destroys all claims by any atheists that there is no evidence for God.
-It also demonstrates what every theist knows – that atheists are almost invariably arrogant blowhards making foolish claims they cannot back up.
+It also demonstrates what every theist knows – that atheist website debaters are almost invariably arrogant people making foolish claims that they cannot back up.

-Dismissal of all evidence is not an argument against God.
-It is mere denial of reality that there are indeed infinite evidences for the existence of a first cause.
+Dismissal of all evidence for God is not an argument against God.
+It is mere denial of the reality that there are indeed infinite evidences for the existence of a first cause.
 Claiming there’s no evidence for God is tantamount to claiming to have proved that all proposed evidences, ever, are wrong.
-This has never been done by anyone, ever.

 Moreover, claiming that any proposed evidence is wrong or insufficient does not prove that it is in fact wrong or insufficient.
 Empty assertions abound in the atheist world.
 Worse, even if one were able to truly refute all proposed evidence, that still does not imply that there is no God.
 There may be other evidences that one is unaware of, the wrong analysis tools and methods may have been used for devising evidence, etc.

 “To show that an argument is invalid or unsound is not to show that the conclusion of the argument is false….All the proofs of God’s existence may fail, but it still may be the case that God exists.” – Reason and Practice (New York: Harper & Row, 1971), 143-44.

-The atheist, though he will always deny it, because of personal wishes that there be no God, is always left with nothing to found his own beliefs on.
+The low-level website atheist, though he will always deny it because of personal wishes that there be no God, is always left with nothing to found his own beliefs on.
 What do we see instead?
 Nothing but denial and lame attempts at shirking his share of the burden of proof.
-Atheists always shirk this by mere caviling and, as always, denial that they even have any such burden.
+Atheists always try to shirk this by mere caviling and, as always, denial that they even have any such burden.
 But they do have such a burden anyway – shirked or not, admitted or not.

 Atheists tend to assume that if one has no evidence for God’s existence, then one ought to believe that God does not exist.
 False.
 What the atheist fails to see is that atheism is just as much a knowledge claim “There is no God” as theism’s “There is a God”.
 Thus, as Ravi Zacharias states,